We list geothermal energy pros and cons to help you decide whether this system is best for your home.

 • Are building a new house and can roll the upfront costs right into the mortgage.
 You’ll be saving on heating and cooling costs on day one.

-• Have an existing house with very high energy bills.
+• Have an existing house with high energy bills.
 This most likely means you currently use propane, oil or electricity for heating and geothermal cooling.